mattieha/slider-button-card/README.md

 |  `--action-icon-color-off`  | Color of the action button icon when state is off     | `var(--paper-item-icon-color, black)`       |
 |  `--action-spinner-color`  | Color of the spinner action button     | `var(--label-badge-text-color, white)`       |

+## Known issues
+- No support for firefox
+- Mobile
+    - With `slider.direction` set to `top-bottom` or `bottom-top` scrolling is triggered

+When you discover any bugs please open an [issue](https://github.com/mattieha/slider-button-card/issues).

 ## Languages

 This card supports translations.
 Please, help to add more translations and improve existing ones.
 Here's a list of supported languages: